Tohoma/yah/README.md

 ```

 ### Loops and Iterations
-YahScript provides multiple ways to perform a set of statements multiple times. there is a for loop, for each, while, and the much simpler times operator.
+yah provides multiple ways to perform a set of statements multiple times. there is a for loop, for each, while, and the much simpler times operator.

 ```
 //All three iterations will output the same values